 2. The symphony of lights and buffer dinner cruise

-This 2-hour Victoria Harbor cruise includes a Thai and Western-style buffet dinner as well as unlimited alcoholic and non-alcoholic drinks.
+This two-hour Victoria Harbor cruise includes a Thai and Western-style buffet dinner as well as unlimited alcoholic and non-alcoholic drinks.
 You can board either Central or Tsim Sha Tsui pier and enjoy the nightly light show from the water.

 Book this cruise